Distributional Active Inference: Introduction

-Observing that the brain is an efficient information-processing system, we investigate whether AIF is useful in situations where high-fidelity forward simulation is infeasible.
-As \emph{distributional RL} \citep{bellemare2017distributional,bellemare2023distributional} provides a computationally efficient alternative to model-based RL, we aim to incorporate AIF into this framework.
+Observing that the brain is an efficient information-processing system, we investigate whether AIF is useful in situations where high-fidelity forward simulation is infeasible. \emph{Distributional RL} \citep{bellemare2017distributional,bellemare2023distributional} captures the full return distribution, which encodes information about future state transitions that would otherwise require an explicit forward model.
+This makes distributional RL a natural vehicle for incorporating AIF without the cost of learning an explicit transition model, which we pursue here.
 We achieve this goal in three steps.
 Firstly, we analyze AIF strictly through the lens of variational Bayesian and causal inference, reconstructing its formulation by applying a mechanistic deduction chain over a coherent set of formal entities.
 By expressing the prior construction via do-calculus \citep{pearl1995causal}, we show that the standard objective admits a simpler equivalent of its commonly adopted form.

 Secondly, we formalize a new theoretical framework, called \emph{push-forward RL}, that explains the return distribution as pushing the trajectory measure of a specific policy-induced state transition kernel forward with a return functional.
 This recipe enables us to relate Bellman updates to the transition kernels implied by the resulting push-forwards of trajectory measures, thereby connecting model-based and model-free views of policy iteration.
 We use this connection to embed active inference into the distributional RL framework.